timcastillogill/CV/README.md

 <br>
 </div>

----
+## Background

+I am a recent graduate of one of the most discerning dev bootcamps in the world, [Makers Academy](https://makers.tech/), and I'm now ready to further hone my skills with ambitious, driven colleagues in my future employment.

+I have developed skills and processes in line with best industry practices and am now looking for the opportunity to produce clean, test-driven code to create products that strive for positive change.

-My background is in education, as a primary school teacher I taught a large range of subjects.
-Increasingly, I used technology in the classroom from using google maps in Geography, writing questionnaires in topic subjects, sending assignments through [Google Classroom](https://edu.google.com/intl/en-GB/products/classroom/) and [Showbie](https://www.showbie.com/), creating mood boards in [Padlet](https://en-gb.padlet.com/) and programming using [Scratch](https://scratch.mit.edu/), [Lightbot](https://lightbot.com/) and [LegoMindstorm](https://www.lego.com/en-gb/categories/coding-for-kids).
+With a previous life in education, I have the tools to communicate and teach effectively.
+Whether that be during paired-programming sessions or presenting a product to a client.
+In the classroom, I increasingly used technology to inspire children from using google maps in Geography, writing questionnaires in topic subjects, sending assignments through [Google Classroom](https://edu.google.com/intl/en-GB/products/classroom/) and [Showbie](https://www.showbie.com/), creating mood boards in [Padlet](https://en-gb.padlet.com/) and programming using [Scratch](https://scratch.mit.edu/), [Lightbot](https://lightbot.com/) and [LegoMindstorm](https://www.lego.com/en-gb/categories/coding-for-kids).

-I have spent much of my career learning and developing skills across a range of fields with amazing people.
-Now I am embarking on a new challenge as a software developer, where I can pool all of my knowledge and experience to help build fantastic products.

-I have just completed a software engineering course at Makers Academy, where I was able to develop skills and processes in line with best industry practices.
-I feel motivated to produce clean, test-driven code to create products that make a difference.
+Utilising electronic resources with children opened my eyes to the vast potential technological products have to unleash.
+While Edutech remains a strong interest, I also know that technology is going to be a big player in slowing climate change through sustainable energies.
+This sector is even more exciting right now given recent governmental policies.
+I want to be a part of that solution, which is why I undertook the Makers course, becoming a software engineer.

 ## Projects